 The BLP will determine the PSCA monthly using a 12-month rolling average calculation of the actual cost of our power supply above a preset “base.”

 Understanding Your Energy Rates

-KILOWATT HOUR (kWh) A kWh is the basic unit of energy by which the BLP meters and bills for electricity supplied to customers.
-An average residential customer uses about 608 kilowatt hours monthly.
-A 100 watt light bulb left on for 10 hours uses 1 kWh of electricity.
+Kilowatt Hour (kWh) is the basic unit of energy by which the BLP meters and bills for electricity are supplied to customers.
+An average residential customer uses about 580-kilowatt hours monthly.

-THE MONTHLY SERVICE CHARGE is a fixed charge billed to each customer to recover BLP costs that do not vary with the amount of electricity used by that customer.
-Such costs include billing, metering, administrative, and certain distribution system related expenses.
+The Monthly Service Charge is a fixed charge billed to each customer to recover costs that do not vary with the amount of electricity used.
+Such costs include billing, metering, administrative, and certain distribution system-related expenses.

 The Senior Discount - Customers who are 65 or older and have electrical service in their name can receive a $5 discount.